 The Solar Rebate Guide for Western Australia

 Western Australia, especially Perth, has one of the best climates for solar systems.
-The growing number of installations in households and commercial properties shows the continuous demand for renewable energy, not just in the state but the whole country as well.
+The growing number of installations in residential households and commercial properties shows the continuous demand for renewable energy, not just in the state but the whole country as well.

 Power bills continue to climb in Western Australia.
 At the same time, solar prices are going down, which are pushing businesses and homes to install solar.
 For this reason, there was a 33% increase in solar use and installation in 2017.

 The abundant sunshine helps greatly, although there is still a lot to go.
 In fact, Western Australia sits behind the competition, especially compared to South Australia, with almost 50% of properties using renewable power sources.
 In January 2018 alone, there were more than 16,000 installations in SA.